Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 ## Conclusion

-Well thats it!
+Well, that's it!
 I hope you had a good time reading this and that you learned something new!